swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 #### Create `src/monitor_cloud.py`

-This script downloads the inputs from Google Cloud Storage and the DVC remote, calls `generate_report` from `src/monitor_drift.py`, writes the snapshot directly to the Google-Cloud-Storage-backed Evidently workspace, and uploads the JSON report to Google Cloud Storage.
+This script downloads the inputs from the storage bucket and the DVC remote, calls `generate_report` from `src/monitor_drift.py`, writes the snapshot directly to the storage-bucket-backed Evidently workspace, and uploads the JSON report to the storage bucket.

 ```py title="src/monitor_cloud.py"
 import os